cmvandrevala/portfolio_analysis/README.md

 * `make mypy` -> Run mypy on each file of the project
 * `make net` -> Plot owner's equity versus time
 * `make percentages` -> Generate percentages for use in Portfolio Visualizer
-* `make recommend` -> Recommend an investment for a future purchase or payment
 * `make test` -> Run the test suite